DarkReaperDevs/RyzMacro/readme.txt

 4GB ram

 Installation
-1. Download the project and in your downloads folder extract the zip
+1. Download the project and in your downloads folder extract the rar
 2. Drag the file you got to your desktop
 3. Execute RyzMacro.exe
 4. Wait for the program to install dependencies